FedeDP/ncursesFM/README.md

 * Drives/usb sticks/ISO files (un)mount through udisks2.
 For drives/usb sticks mount, you also need libudev.
 * Distro package files installation.
 * It can reveice AC (dis)connection events from upower, to instantly update battery monitor.

-Despite all of these features, it still manages to be very light on resources: full build uses only c3.2Mb of (private + shared)ram; disabling libcups cuts down ram usage to c2.5Mb; of these, c50% are used by ncurses screen.
-Ncurses screen ram usage depends upon window size; my tests were made on a fullscreen session on my 15" laptop, using ps_mem.

 ---